jyao1/openspdm/contribution.md

 1) Please build with Visual Studio 2019 in Windows and GCC in Linux, at least IA32 and X64 version.

-2) Please run OsTest (SpdmResponderTest.exe / SpdmRequesterTest.exe) and UnitTest (TestSpdmResponder.exe / TestSpdmRequester.exe) to ensure they can still pass.
+2) Please run OsTest (SpdmResponderEmu.exe / SpdmRequesterEmu.exe) and UnitTest (TestSpdmResponder.exe / TestSpdmRequester.exe) to ensure they can still pass.

 ## Patch submission